loyjoy/welcome/documentation/DYNAMIC_LANDING_PAGE.md

+# How to do an A/B Test in LoyJoy

+This guide is right for you if you want run an A/B test with two different chats on the same website.
+You can also use this guide if you simply want to use the same landing page for two different chats.

 There are two ways to have dynamic experiences on one landing page:
 - Switching experiences in JavaScript
 - Switching experiences in LoyJoy

-# Switching Experiences in JavaScript
+## Switching Experiences in JavaScript

 You can `boot` LoyJoy with different processes, depending on conditions you choose.